DMADV Process explained: steps and phases

 A DMADV Process improvement project can take several months or even years, but the final result is a product or service that fully meets the customers’ needs and wishes.

-The DMADV Process is very similar to the DMAIC model, which stands for Define – Measure – Analyze – Improve – Control.
+The DMADV Process is very similar to the DMAIC Process, which stands for Define – Measure – Analyze – Improve – Control.

 Both methods are used in Six Sigma methodologies and in many respects they match.
 Both are designed to make business processes more efficient and effective.
 However, the models are not interchangeable and are used for different business processes.